 - Other Metro areas: -2% to -8% declines

-New Supply Entering the Market
+New Rental Supply Entering the Metro Vancouver Market

-Metro Vancouver has been expanding its purpose-built rental supply significantly:- Annual growth of 15% between 2015 and 2024
+Metro Vancouver has been expanding its purpose-built rental supply significantly:

 - Approximately 5,500 new rental units across 35 projects are expected to complete in 2025, most near transit hubs

-Market Segmentation – What Tenants Are Looking For
+What Tenants Are Looking For

-- One-bedroom units remain the most in demand, with the lowest vacancy rates.
+- One-bedroom units remain in highest demand

-What This Means for Landlords in 2025
+What This Means for Metro Vancouver Landlords

 - Expect More Competition – With thousands of new units coming online, standing out through strong marketing and modern amenities is key.